 Alumni are considered to be part of the NDNU community and may borrow library items.
 Alumni wishing to borrow library items, must have a campus ID card.
 Obtaining an ID card involves a few steps and a small fee, and it all begins with the Campus Housing office.
 Alumni are encouraged to call Housing prior to visiting campus to know what steps are expected of them to obtain an ID card and to know when Housing is open.

-Alums can also log into library computers and access library databases while on campus (Please note that a time limit for alumni computer use is currently under consideration to ensure resources are primarily available for student use).
+Alums can also login to library computers and access library databases while on campus (Please note that a time limit for alumni computer use is currently under consideration to ensure resources are primarily available for student use).
 Alums are not able to access library databases remotely, only while in the library.
 This is due to licensing restrictions.
 In order to log into library computers, after first obtaining a campus ID card, alums will also need an alumni email account.
 To set up this email and/or computer login account, alums need to contact the Office of Information Technology (OIT) Network Services Department at firstname.lastname@example.org.
 Please be ready to provide them with the info they will need to set up an alumni account: full name upon graduation, graduation date, and if possible your NDNU ID number.
 Keep in mind that they may request additional information from you to complete the process.

 Public.
 Community members are welcome to use books and other forms of media, but are not permitted to check out library items or use the library’s online subscription databases or computers.